Mithun-Nag/Evolution_of_Caspase_ensemble/README.md

 - `Centrality_Analysis/No_Urea/Degree_and_Betweeness_Pipeline.ipynb`
 - `Centrality_Analysis/Urea/Degree_and_Betweeness_Pipeline.ipynb`

-These scripts will process and merge centrality data.
+These scripts will process and merge centrality data in different sub folders.

 ---

 ### 3️⃣ Add Consurf Grades

-Place processed conservation grade files in:
+Place processed conservation scores obtained from consurf (https://consurf.tau.ac.il/consurf_index.php) in:

 - `Consurf_grades/Consurf_Scores_pre_Processing/`

-👉 See `Consurf_grades/README.md` for file format and structure.
+👉 See `Consurf_grades/README.md` for the required formatting to successfully execute the scripts.

 ---